This article helps you to get started with LYNX for Critical Chain Project Management (CCPM). The following topics will be addressed:

 - Add Resources

 * NOTE: if you are invited to an existing workspace, it is likely that this workspace already has a Calendar, Skills and Resources.
-You may skip this step.
+You may skip this step and move on to Planning.

 Add your Standard Calendar and Define Working Hours